cakephp/docs/en/core-libraries/components/authentication.rst

 .. warning::

     ``$this->Auth->setUser($data)`` will log the user in with whatever data is passed to the method.
-It won't actually check the credentials against an authenticate class.
+It won't actually check the credentials against an authentication class.

 Using Digest and Basic Authentication for Logging In
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~